KernelTuner/kernel_tuner/doc/source/design.rst

 the search space.
 The default strategy is ``brute_force``, which iterates over all valid kernel configurations in the search space.
 ``random_sample`` simply takes a random sample of the search space.
-More advanced strategies continuously being implemented and improved in Kernel Tuner.
-How to use these is explained in the :doc:`user-api`, see the options ``strategy`` and ``strategy_options``.
+More advanced strategies are continuously being implemented and improved in Kernel Tuner.
+The full list of supported strategies and how to use these is explained in the :doc:`user-api`, see the options ``strategy`` and ``strategy_options``.

 The runners are responsible for compiling and benchmarking the kernel configurations selected by the strategy.
 The sequential runner is currently